home catalog search luxury villas contact us find yourself in italy

 What amenities can I expect to find?

 The description of the particular property you have selected defines the amenities your home will offer.
 Each has a kitchen or kitchenette equipped with a stove and refrigerator.
 There are dishes, glasses, cutlery and pots and pans provided for the number of people the unit allows.
 Extra offerings such as an oven, dishwasher, washing machine or microwave are noted in the description.
-Linens are usually provided but sometimes the beds are left for the guest to make up.
-Some have washing machines but none have dryers, which are quite uncommon in Italy.
-Folding racks for drying your clothes in the warm Italian sunshine are often provided.
+Bed, bath and kitchen linens are provided, unless otherwise indicated on the booking contract.

-Because the majority of our rentals date back at least one century, few have air conditioning, as it is very expensive and difficult to retrofit historic buildings.
+Many of our property have washing machines but not very many have dryers.
+These are not very common in Italy and are expensive to run.
+Folding racks for drying your clothes in the warm Italian sunshine are provided.
+Because the majority of our rentals date back at least one century, not all have air conditioning, as it is very expensive and difficult to retrofit historic buildings.
 The thick walls of the older homes provide excellent insulation to help retain heat in the winter and keep it out during the summer.
+Access to the grounds is customary to maintain the garden and swimming pool.

 top of page